Food Blogging Essentials (Helpful Tools and Resources)

 The equipment listed below are on my wish list.
 If you have the budget for it get these instead of the ones listed above.

-Godox Photo Studio Softbox – This softbox along with the light below is perfect for videos and mimicks natural light really well.
+Godox Photo Studio Softbox – This softbox, along with the light below, is perfect for videos and mimics natural light really well.